What Happens When You Report a Google Review?

 What is the impact of reported reviews on my business’s reputation?

-Reported reviews, if found to be in violation, are removed, maintaining the integrity of your business’s online presence.
-However, false reports with no grounds can have no impact.
+Reported reviews are removed if found to be in violation.
+It maintains the integrity of your business’s online presence.
+However, false reports with no grounds have no impact.

 How can I encourage my customers to leave positive reviews?